michaljanocko/haskell_bois/content/5/post_en.md

 - Today was really worth it
 - It was pouring the whole night
-- Michael's shoes are finally dry
+- Michal's shoes are finally dry
 - He still bikes in his "barefoot" shoes; he is saving the better shoes for better days
-- Michael's tail light has been for day and a half
+- Michal's tail light has been for day and a half
-- George's light is dead as well; we've already added it to our waitlist of devices for battery transplantation
+- Jirka's light is dead as well; we've already added it to our waitlist of devices for battery transplantation
 - GIDDYUP
-- Michael has aerodynamic brake like Bugatti Veyron except it's a $4 poncho from Decathlon
+- Michal has aerodynamic brake like Bugatti Veyron except it's a $4 poncho from Decathlon
 - It was nice going downhill to Děčín
 - We bought tons of stuff for our next night in the wild
 - Sportisimo purchase: 666 CZK
 - Fried (rice) noodles
-- George's third attempt to buy a kickstand that fits
+- Jirka's third attempt to buy a kickstand that fits
 - On our way to Hřensko, we rode on a 2nd class road where bikes are not allowed go (and it was clear why)
 - Well, the ferry was out of order because of the water, so we had no choice
 - We got drenched.
 A lot.